 Daniel Zilkha is involved in the day-to-day operations of Sabre Yachts and North End Composites.
 Daniel was founding partner in Soditic S.A., a Geneva based investment bank.
 He moved to New York in 1973, and was the founder and Publisher of Art & Auction Magazine.
 Daniel came to Portland, Maine from New York in 1983 and has been involved with several Maine companies.

 Daniel holds a Bachelor of Science in engineering degree from Princeton University and an MBA from the Harvard Graduate School of Business Administration.

 History of Sabre Yachts

 Sabre Yachts has been crafting sail and motor yachts since 1970 from two plants in Raymond, Maine, approximately 25 miles north of Portland, and a little over two hours from Boston.
 Sabre’s sister company, Back Cove Yachts, operates from a manufacturing facility in Rockland, ME.

-In 1989 Sabre sought to broaden its market and created the first Sabre 36 "Fast Trawler", a tri-cabin motor yacht.
-Today the motor yacht range is comprised of models from 38 to 54 feet in length in Salon Express and Fly Bridge styles.
-These models all offer cruise speeds of 20-25 knots and top end speeds of 30+ knots.
+In 1989 Sabre sought to broaden its market and created the first Sabre 36 “Fast Trawler”, a tri-cabin motor yacht.
+Today the motor yacht range consists of Salon Express and Fly Bridge models from 38 to 66 feet in length, which offer cruise speeds of 25 knots and top end speeds in excess of 30 knots.